scala/docs.scala-lang/tutorials/tour/implicit-parameters.md

       def unit: A
     }
     object ImplicitTest extends App {
-      /** To show how implicit parameters work we first give monoids that are specialized to strings and integers.
-The keyword implicit here is used to indicate that the corresponding object can be used implicitly, within the same scope, as a parameter of a function marked implicit. */ implicit object StringMonoid extends Monoid[String] {
+      /** To show how implicit parameters work, we first define monoids for strings and integers.
+The implicit keyword indicates that the corresponding object can be used implicitly, within this scope, as a parameter of a function marked implicit. */ implicit object StringMonoid extends Monoid[String] {
         def add(x: String, y: String): String = x concat y def unit: String = ""